Discord4J/Discord4J/docs/Logging.md

 ### Advanced filtering using Logback
 If you're looking to filter out certain gateway event types, you could copy [this custom TurboFilter](https://github.com/Discord4J/Discord4J/blob/master/core/src/test/java/discord4j/core/logback/GatewayEventFilter.java) to your project or as a start point for your own.

-And then apply it to your `logback.xml`, for example the following would only show created message events:
+Afterwards, apply it to your `logback.xml`, for example the following would only show created message events:
 ```xml
 <configuration>
     <turboFilter class="discord4j.core.logback.GatewayEventFilter">